similicious/hibiscus-server-docker/README.md

 ## Building a Different Version

-To build a specific version of Hibiscus Server:
+To build the container for a specific version of Hibiscus Server:

 ```bash
 docker build -t hibiscus-server --build-arg HIBISCUS_VERSION=2.10.24 .
 ```

-## Available Tags

-The following tags are available from the GitHub Container Registry:

-- `latest`: Latest build from the main branch
-- `2.10.24`: Specific version releases

-## Security Notes

-- The server runs as non-root user 'abc' with configurable PUID/PGID
-- HTTPS is enabled by default
-- Sensitive data is stored in the persistent volume
-- Images are signed and include SBOM and provenance attestations